-The Gesher program begins on Sunday, June 24th and concludes on Sunday, August 19th (please note that CIT pick-up on August 19th will be in the afternoon and not in the morning with the rest of camp pick-up).
-The CITs do have an intersession time where they must leave camp between the end of First Session and the beginning of training for Second Session from Sunday, July 22nd (when the First Session campers are picked up) until the afternoon of Monday, July 23rd.
+The Gesher program begins on Sunday, June 23rd and concludes on Sunday, August 18th (please note that CIT pick-up on August 18th will be in the afternoon and not in the morning with the rest of camp pick-up).
+The CITs do have an intersession time where they must leave camp between the end of First Session and the beginning of training for Second Session from Sunday, July 21st (when the First Session campers are picked up) until the morning of Tuesday, July 23rd.

 The most valuable way to hear about the CIT program is from former CITs.
-Here is what some of our CITs of 2017 had to say about their experience:
+Here is what some CITs had to say about their experience:

 “Spending time with my campers always made my day, knowing that they are looking up to me like I looked up to my CITs when I was their age.”

 “Being a CIT requires you to be okay with making mistakes, accepting them, and learning quickly from them and moving on.”

 “I really loved this summer.
 I think it gave the participants so many opportunities to learn how to grow as future leaders not only at camp.”